-Although you’d typically find this preset used on a portrait, it really is very versatile, and I love to use it when I see blue in a photo.
+Although you’d typically find this preset used on a portrait, it really is very versatile.
+I love to use it when I see blue in a photo.

 Popular choice for: Landscapes, Portraits and Fine Art

-Portra films are known for their excellent skin tones and natural warmth, and while this is a popular choice for portraiture, I love using them on landscapes too.
+Portra films are known for their excellent skin tones and natural warmth.
+While this is a popular choice for portraiture, I love using them on landscapes too.

 And that’s part of the beauty of the film emulation packs — you have the choice, but you’re not spoiled by it.

 With only nine expertly executed presets, instead of spending 15 minutes scrolling through 100 different presets, the choice can be made in a matter of seconds.

 Personally, I scroll over the presets to see what they’ll look like in the preview window, and that speeds up the process.

 There is no preset better suited to sunsets than Portra 160.
 I went horseback riding at sunset with a bunch of friends in Uruguay.
 I processed every single photo from the evening using this preset.
 You’ll notice I did nothing to the tone profiles either.

 The Portra 400 works great in bright light, allowing the colours to pop, and the highlights to glow.

 When there’s a lot of greens and blues in a scene, this is a popular choice for me.
 The colours look more vibrant, while maintaining the same tone (whereas the Fuji pack tends to alter it).